Important Verses of Bhagavad Gita Ji Chapter 14

-(Lankapati) Master of Lanka, king raven did arduous sadhna and bhakti of God Shiv (Tamgun).
+(Lankapati) Master of Lanka, King Ravana did arduous sadhana and bhakti of God Shiv (Tamgun).
 He even offered his body by cutting it.
-In return, God Shiv granted ten heads and twenty arms to Ravan.
+In return, God Shiv granted ten heads and twenty arms to Ravana.
 When Shri Ram killed Ravan, he cut his head ten times.
 As a result of Ravan’s bhakti, ten times he received the head back, which means, he did not die even after having cut the head ten times.
-Everytime he used to get a new head.
+Every time he used to get a new head.
 But his Tamogun (arrogance) did not finish.
 As a result of which he became so ignorant (blind) that he abducted his own mother (Mother of the world), Sita.
 Tamogun seized his wisdom and he underwent utter destruction.
-This is the result of sadhna of Tamogun (Shiv Shankar).
-In Gita Ji, God Brahm (Kaal) intends to convey that even by bhakti of these three gunas, a living being can not get across.
-My (Brahm) sadhna is better than this, but it also does not render complete liberation.
-God Brahm (Kaal) has himself called it an inferior salvation in Bhagavad Gita Chapter 7 Verse 18.
+This is the result of the sadhana of Tamogun (Shiv Shankar).
+In Gita Ji, God Brahm (Kaal) intends to convey that even by bhakti of these three Gunas, a living being cannot get across.
+My (Brahm) sadhana is better than this, but it also does not render complete liberation.
+God Brahm (Kaal) has himself called it inferior salvation in Bhagavad Gita Chapter 7 Verse 18.

 The Achievement by Worship of Vishnu (Satogun)

-In Bhagavad Gita Chapter 14 Verse 18, it is stated that one who is situated in Satgun (i.e. a worshipper of Vishnu) goes to higher loks like heaven etc. Then goes to birth-death, hell and 84 lakh births.
+In Bhagavad Gita Chapter 14 Verse 18, it is stated that one who is situated in Satgun (i.e. a worshipper of Vishnu) goes to higher loks like heaven, etc. Then goes to birth-death, hell, and 84 lakh births.
 A worshipper of Rajgun (worshipper of Brahma) after obtaining one or more birth of a human being in the world of men (mortal world – Earth) then goes to hell and in births of 84 lakh species of life.
 One, dominated by Tamgun (worshipper of Shiv) straight away descends to hell and 84 lakh births.

-Brahma, Vishnu, Shiv are not the Doer
+Brahma, Vishnu, Shiva are not the Doer

-In Bhagavad Gita Chapter 14 Verse 20, it is stated that that soul considers the gunas as the cause (root of suffering) of this body’s birth i.e. birth-death and transcending the three gunas i.e. abandoning the bhakti of Brahma, Vishnu, Mahesh, becoming free from birth-death, old age and all the miseries (attaining complete liberation, the Complete God/Purna Parmatma) attains the supreme happiness.
+In Bhagavad Gita Chapter 14 Verse 20, it is stated that that soul considers the Gunas as the cause (the root of suffering) of this body’s birth i.e. birth-death and transcending the three Gunas i.e. abandoning the bhakti of Brahma, Vishnu, Mahesh, becoming free from birth-death, old age and all the miseries (attaining complete liberation, the Complete God/Purna Parmatma) attains the supreme happiness.

-The Characteristics of a Bhakt Who Transcends the Three Gunas i.e. Rises above the Bhakti of Brahma, Vishnu and Shiv | Bhagavad Gita Chapter 14
+The Characteristics of a Bhakt Who Transcends the Three Gunas i.e. Rises above the Bhakti of Brahma, Vishnu, and Shiv

-The Benefit of Worship of Brahm (Kaal) is Only Obtained after Abandoning the Bhakti of gods-goddesses and Brahma, Vishnu and Shiv
+The Benefit of Worship of Brahm (Kaal) is Only Obtained after Abandoning the Bhakti of gods-goddesses and Brahma, Vishnu, and Shiv

-Such a devotee only worships me (Kaal-Brahm, by one syllable Om mantra).
-A devotee who abandoning the bhakti of the three gunas (Brahma, Vishnu and Shiv) only worships Kaal (Brahm) with undeviated mind by only ‘Om’ mantra, that devotee becomes worthy of attaining that Purna Parmatma (Param Akshar Brahm, Eternal God), but does not Him.
-Attainment is only possible by one naam (Satnaam) which will unite with one God.
-Garib Dass Ji states –
+Such a devotee only worships me (Kaal-Brahm, by one syllable OM mantra).
+A devotee who abandoning the bhakti of the three Gunas (Brahma, Vishnu, and Shiv) only worships Kaal (Brahm) with an undeviated mind by only ‘OM’ mantra, that devotee becomes worthy of attaining that Purna Parmatma (Param Akshar Brahm, Eternal God), because in the devotion to attain Purna Parmatma amongst the three Naam- ‘OM is the first Naam.

 Naama chheepa Om taari, pichhe SohM bhed bichaari |